 Mission statement – a fundamental part of a brand’s strategy.
 The mission statement needs to be able to not just motivate the consumer, but also your employees.
-In its core, it is a “what we do and why we do it” story to be told.
+At its core, it is a “what we do and why we do it” story to be told.

-If your company doesn’t know where it’s going, it will have a harder time developing identity and purpose with which your employees identify.
+If your company doesn’t know where it’s going, it will have a harder time developing the identity and purpose with which your employees identify.
 Businesses with a clear sense of purpose outperform the competition by as much as 400%.

 Workers that understand your business purpose and what separates it from the competition will be able to transparently convey such meaning to your customers.
 The more they understand the difference between your brand and other companies, the more they will be prepared to communicate that to your clients in a clear and efficient manner.
 Which will positively affect how the customer views your brand and how they feel about it.

 Give Your Employees A More Direct Role In The Internal Branding Process

 Giving a more hands-on approach to your team in the internal branding efforts can be enormously effective.
 It switches your employees onto the new brand and allows you to have more engaged employees when implementing branding strategy across your business.

 You can delegate different responsibilities to employees by appointing some of them to act as brand ambassadors.
 Depending on how big your company is, one or two employees or a brand representative within every department will suffice.
 It doesn’t matter how many you have chosen for this task, they will need resources to successfully promote your brand identity.

 An internal brand ambassador needs to ask questions about the brand, act as a champion of the brand by adopting the branding efforts across internal documents, and by engaging other employees about it.

 Personalize Your Employee Experience